NOTICE

 Watering Restrictions

-Under the modified Phase II declaration, residents must adhere to one-day-per-week water restrictions.
+Under the modified Phase III declaration, residents must adhere to one-day-per-week water restrictions.
 In the City of North Port, addresses ending in:

 Sites with a mix of addresses or for which an address can’t be determined, such as common areas associated with a subdivision, can also only be watered on Friday.

-Other restrictions outlined in the Phase II Water Shortage Order include:
+Other restrictions outlined in the Phase III Water Shortage Order include:

 Please contact District Manager William Crosley at 941-244-2805 or wcrosley@sdsinc.org with any questions.